Medicare Part D

 - 25% of the plan’s cost for all covered generic drugs

-- Up to 25% of the plan’s cost for all covered brand drugs
+- Up to 25% of the plan’s cost for all covered brand-name drugs

 Some plans offer additional coverage during the coverage gap, so check your plan’s benefit documents to see the exact coverage.

 If you take any covered brand-name drugs, the manufacturer discounts the price during the gap.
 The amount of this discount (70%) also counts toward your out-of-pocket costs, helping you leave the coverage gap sooner.
 You leave the coverage gap when your total out-of-pocket costs for covered drugs (including any deductible but not including premiums) reach $7,400.

 When you exit the coverage gap, you’ll be in the catastrophic coverage stage, which will last through the rest of the calendar year.
 During this stage, you pay a small copay or coinsurance amount that’s set by Medicare.